Astron/Astron/docs/building/windows-visualstudio.md

 ![icon](http://i.imgur.com/NQscEUI.png)

 **NOTE:** The `astrond.exe` running in this picture was the `Debug` EXE.
 The `Release` EXE will produce slightly different messages.

+All links working as of 6/15/2015.
+See a broken link?
+Report it to us at #Astron on irc.freenode.net.